What is Vascular Disease?

 1. Ankle-Brachial Index (ABI) Test: This is a non-invasive test used to measure the blood flow in the legs.
 It compares the blood pressure in the ankle with the blood pressure in the arm to detect signs of peripheral artery disease (PAD).

-5. CT Angiography or MR Angiography: These are advanced imaging tests that provide detailed pictures of blood vessels throughout the body.
+4. CT Angiography or MR Angiography: In severe cases of arterial disease, these are advanced imaging tests that provide detailed pictures of blood vessels throughout the body.
 They help detect blockages, aneurysms, and other vascular issues.

 Benefits of Vascular Screening